ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 The final *sites.php* should look something like the [example inluded](web/sites/sites.php).

-## Disabling DDEV's global drush option
+## Disable DDEV's global drush.yml

 Now, we have to do a DDEV specific thing.
 Trying to be helpful, it creates a global drush configuration file that sets *uri* option for the default project url.
-[This is not recommended](https://github.com/drush-ops/drush/blob/e8d0fdc32e5457cbcd0b63b8c897fb2a6496c9d6/examples/example.drush.yml#L85-L87) for multisite configuration as it may confuse drush into silently using wrong site.
+[This is not recommended for multisite configuration](https://github.com/drush-ops/drush/blob/4dea224bfcb539fe2c11ff366d7d325223958ec4/examples/example.drush.yml#L84-L87) as it may confuse drush into silently using wrong site.

 So, we want to disable that option.
 However, the file is DDEV generated, so we can't just comment the line out, it may get regenerated.
 We need to remove the auto-generation marker lines as well.
 We can make this file empty.

 1. Edit *web/sites/all/drush/drush.yml* and delete all content including comments
-2. Explicitly check the file in to git, if using (it has to be explicit, as DDEV also creates a local *.gitignore* file)
+2. Explicitly check the file in to git, if you use git (it has to be explicit, as DDEV also creates a local *.gitignore* file)

-## Preparing umami site
+## Prepare example umami site

 Normally, with multisite install, a *settings.php* file is copied from *default* directory.
 However, DDEV adds its own parallel config file (*settings.ddev.php*).
 As that ddev file is also auto-managed, just copying it may cause problems later.
 One of the things it includes is database configuration, so we can't just ignore it.
 And we also can't just copy *settings.php*, as the inclusion statement is site local and it will not find the additional file back in *default* directory.